uclahs-cds/package-PipeVal/README.md

 |directory-r | Check if directory is readable |
 |directory-rw | Check if directory is readable and writeable |

+_Note: If the input is invalid in any way, `validate` will exit with a non-zero status code._

 **Expected Output**